Research Assistant Jobs Vacancy at University Edinburgh Edinburgh

-The Deparment of Architecture & Landscape Architectur holds a Bronze Athena SWAN award in recognition of our commitment to advance the representation of women in science, mathematics, engineering and technology.
+The School holds a Silver Athena SWAN award in recognition of its commitment to advance the representation of women in veterinary medicine.

 The latest Research Excellence Framework highlighted our place at the forefront of international research.
 This adds to our international reputation for the quality of our teaching and our student experience excellence.
 The University is proud of its success with online teaching initiatives, with 2550 students currently studying its online distance learning postgraduate programmes, and a total to date of more than 2 million enrolments for Edinburgh MOOCs.